marc-smits/OptMeOut/README.md

 Please follow this steps if you want to deploy updates by running the command  `./scripts/deploy.sh` the existing live server.

-1) Follow the steps 1-4 of the previous paragraph `Initialize the server`
+1) Follow the steps 1-5 of the previous paragraph `Initialize the server`
 2) Make sure the script `scripts/deploy.sh` is executable `chmod a+x scripts/deploy.sh`

 3) Deploy by
-`./scripts/deploy.sh`
+`./scripts/deploy.sh staging`
+or
+`./scripts/deploy.sh live`